-In addition to the requirements listed previously, students must have a computer, reliable online access, and an email account.
-Prior to graduation, students must complete an online portfolio review that displays selected student work completed during the program and provides evidence that the student has met and reflected upon each of the 15 competencies required in the field of TESOL.
+In addition to the co-requisites on page 57, students must submit proof of attendance at a TESOL-related conference.
+Students must also have a computer, reliable online access, and an email account.
+Prior to graduation, students must complete an online portfolio that displays selected student work completed during the program and provides evidence that the student has met and reflected upon each of 15 competencies required in the field of TESOL.
 The 15 competencies are reviewed in TESL 501 where students begin to construct their online portfolios.
-The program director and selected faculty members evaluate the portfolio at the end of the program and either suggest specific revisions or approve the portfolio.
+Students complete their portfolios in the final course and then submit them for review.
+The program director and selected faculty members evaluate each portfolio at the end of the program and either suggest specific revisions or approve the portfolio during the final course, TESL 580 TESOL Portfolio.

-Required Courses for the Master of Arts in TESOL Degree (Online)
+Required Courses for the Online Master of Arts in TESOL

-Term I
+Fall Term

-TESL 509 Special Topics in TESOL 3

-TESL 545 Second-Language Pedagogy I 3
+TESL 545 Second-language Pedagogy I 3

 TESL 557 Reflective Teaching 3

-Term II

-TESL 501 Language Learning through Technology 3
+TESL 550 Second-language Pedagogy II 3

+Spring Ter m .

-TESL 505 Second-Language Acquisition 3
+TESL 505 Second-language Acquisition 3

 TESL 530 Intercultural Communication

 and Language Teaching 3

-Term III

-TESL 515 Teaching English Grammar 3

 TESL 537 Critical Perspectives of Christianity and ELT 3

+Summer Term

+TEOL E4E To a claim or Francisch Organism or 0

+1E2F 212 Teaching English Grammar 3

-TESL 550 Second-Language Pedagogy II 3
+TESL 501 Language Learning through Technology 3

-Term IV
+Fall Term

 TESL 525 Teaching English Pronunciation 3

 TESL 560 Language Program Design 3

-TESL 570 Second-Language Assessment 3
+TESL 570 Second-language Assessment 3